Note: Advice to Applicants should be read in conjunction with the 2019 New Colombo Plan (NCP) Scholarship Program Guidelines.

-Criterion 1, related to applicants' academic achievements, will continue to have a strong weighting in the 2018 selection process.
-This criterion has two components: i) the applicant's university grades which are automatically factored into the overall score, and ii) the written element of this criterion asks about the applicant's non-graded, academic achievements at the tertiary level, or in other words, evidence of a student's academic excellence that goes beyond university results, as well as the applicant's communication skills, higher-order cognitive and critical thinking skills and engagement in learning.
-Common mistakes in answering this criterion in the past have included simply repeating university grades or recounting high school-level achievements, which are not considered.
+Criterion 1, which relates to applicants' academic excellence at the tertiary level, will continue to have a 40 per cent weighting in the 2019 selection process.
+This criterion has two components: i) the applicant's university grades which are automatically factored into the overall score, and ii) the written element of this criterion asks about the applicant's ungraded, academic achievements at the tertiary level.
+Applications should demonstrate evidence of a student's academic excellence that goes beyond university results, as well as the applicant's communication skills, higher-order cognitive and critical thinking skills and engagement in learning.
+Responses against this particular criterion that simply repeat university grades or outline high school-level achievements, which are not considered, tend to score poorly.

 Criterion 3 asks applicants to demonstrate their potential to adapt and thrive in a foreign environment and their resilience in the face of challenges.
-Strong answers to this criterion in the past have included concrete examples of these qualities and an understanding of what it means to deal with change, or operate in a foreign environment.
-Applicants who have never travelled overseas before can and have provided strong responses to this criterion, for example by discussing challenges or changes they have faced in Australia.
+Strong answers to this criterion have included concrete examples of these qualities and an understanding of what it means to deal with change, or operate in a foreign environment.
+Applicants who have never travelled overseas before can, and have, provided strong responses to this criterion, for example, by discussing challenges or changes they have faced in Australia.

-As in past years, the 2018 round also includes a criterion relating to the NCP goals.
-Common mistakes in addressing this criterion have included applicants demonstrating a lack of understanding about the strategic objectives of the NCP or stating how the program would benefit the students, but not how the student's program would help support the goals of the program.
-Strong responses also indicate how the applicant will contribute to NCP goals over time and as an alumnus.
+As in past years, the 2019 round includes a criterion relating to an applicant’s ability to contribute to the NCP’s strategic objectives as set in the 2019 NCP Scholarship Program Guidelines.
+Responses that tend to score poorly against this particular criterion have tended to emphasise an applicant’s demonstrated understanding about the strategic objectives of the NCP or stating how the program would benefit the students, rather than focusing on how the student's program would help support the goals of the NCP program.
+Responses that have tended to score well against this particular criterion have clearly demonstrated how the applicant will contribute to NCP goals over time and as an alumnus.

-In some cases, referee reports did not provide much information beyond what was in the applicant's own written application.
-Applicants should select referees carefully, ensuring that referees have a good knowledge of the applicant's abilities in relation to the selection criteria and should give referees enough time to provide a considered report.
+In some cases, referee reports did not provide additional value to information provided in the applicant's own written application.
+As referee reports are a critical source of information for the selection process, applicants should choose referees carefully, ensuring that they have a good knowledge of the applicant's abilities in relation to the selection criteria.
+Applicants should provide sufficient time for referees to produce a considered report.

-For applicants that were unsuccessful at the interview stage, there were a range of common areas where responses could have been strengthened:
+For applicants who were unsuccessful at the interview stage in the 2018 round, there were a range of common areas where responses could have been strengthened, including:

-- better articulation of the applicant's motivations for, and interest in applying for the NCP and the chosen host location
+- better articulation of the applicant's motivations for, and interest, in applying for the NCP and their choice of host location

 - a defined and carefully considered plan for study and an internship or mentorship (the latter does not need to have been confirmed or finalised at the time of application or interview)